 New Year’s Day is celebrated in much the same way in Prague as in the rest of the world’s cities.
 People gather with friends and family on December 31, and drink, have a special dinner, enjoy spectacular fireworks, and have a champagne toast at the stroke of midnight to celebrate the arrival of the year.

 New Year’s Eve Prague Activities

-Some visitors as well as locals choose a restaurant with an all-inclusive night of fine food, drinks and dancing, while others prefer a romantic, candlelit dinner in one of the more quiet parts of central Prague, like Mala Strana.
-Most parties of younger crowds go on a bar crawl, and after the fireworks they try to find a club, which can sometimes be hard around Old Town Square.
+Some visitors and locals choose a restaurant with an all-inclusive night of fine food, drinks, and dancing, while others prefer a romantic, candlelit dinner in one of the more quiet parts of central Prague like Mala Strana.
+Most parties of younger crowds go on a bar crawl, and after the fireworks, they try to find a club, which can sometimes be hard around Old Town Square.
 Others buy tickets for a party in a club or a music bar.
 Good fun is guaranteed at the enormous party for several thousand modern music lovers on the Prague Exhibition Grounds.
 But if you are in the mood for something more relaxed, you might visit one of the New Year’s concerts at Rudolfinum or Municipal House, or even go to mass in some of Prague’s splendid churches.
 Finally, there are also popular Party Boats with all-inclusive drink and food menus.

 New Year’s Eve Fireworks

 Prague is a great destination for a New Year’s Eve party celebration – we hope you enjoy it too!
-Not forgetting to mention that the Czechs have a saying that as it is on New Year’s Day, so it shall be the rest of the year.
-So hopefully you will return to Prague again.
+Not forgetting to mention that the Czechs say that as it is on New Year’s Day, it shall be the rest of the year.
+So hopefully, you will return to Prague again.